UniversalDataTool/udt-to-labelme/README.md

 # Universal Data Tool to LabelMe Converter

 Convert UDT Files into LabelMe files and vice versa.
+This is helpful if you're using the [Universal Data Tool](https://universaldatatool.com) for labeling files and need to convert to labelme to work with other programs, or vice versa.

 # Getting Started